Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - *Somatotopy*: the mapping of the body’s surface sensations onto the brain.
 ![Figure 12.19](figure12-19.png)
 - Features of the somatotopic map
     - The map is discrete as the body, face, and internal organs are separate.
     - The map isn’t scaled to the human body but instead emphasizes the mouth and hands.
 ![Figure 12.20](figure12-20.png)
 - The relative size of cortex devoted to each body part is correlated with the density of sensory input received from that part.
 More neurons in the body area requires more neurons in the corresponding brain area.
 - The importance of an input and the size of its representation in the cortex are reflections of how often it’s used.
 - What happens to the somatotopic map when an input is removed?
-- E.g. A finger is cut off.
+- E.g. When a finger is cut off.
 - Possible answers
-    - Goes unused
+    - The area goes unused.
-    - Atrophies
+    - The area atrophies/dies.
-    - Gets taken over
+    - The area gets taken over by the surrounding area.
 - Evidence suggests that the area gets taken over by the surrounding neurons.
 ![Figure 12.23](figure12-23.png)
 - Cortical maps are dynamic and adjust depending on the amount of input it gets.